yairEO/tagify/README.md

 ]
 ```

-// setting to search in other keys:
+Modified `searchKeys` setting to also search in other keys:
 ```javascript
 {
   dropdown: {